Dave Gunning & JP Cormier

 Two songwriters, interpreters, guitar players, and singers at their peak.
 It’s the power of the song, the highest quality from the past to the now.
 It’s two friends, brothers, and uncompromising performers.

-Now, in a special streaming concert just for Rogue Folk Club devotees, we bring you these Maritime icons - just the two of them on stage, swapping songs and telling stories in the way that only they can do.
+Now, we bring you these Maritime icons - just the two of them on stage, swapping songs and telling stories in the way that only they can do.

 Dave Gunning is best defined as a master craftsman.
 Over the course of 23 years and 11 earlier albums, the Nova Scotian folk singer/songwriter has diligently sharpened his skills, developing into a poetic storyteller and emotionally convincing singer with few equals.

 The fruits of those labours are now vividly on display in his latest collection of songs, Up Against The Sky.
 The relaxed and intimate feel of the record reflects its method of creation.
 "I focused a lot on tones and the vibe, rather than strategic parts on this one.
 Many of these tunes were sung and played at the same time, and that prevented me from being able to go back and edit, forcing a little more honesty."